 In addition, several outlets provide related services and materials such as landscape design, grass sod, lawn care, and stone.
 Here are a few of our favorites:

-All-America Rose selections in the Tyler Texas Rose Garden
+Tyler Texas Rose Garden

 Tyler is the Rose Capital of America, the location of the Tyler Rose Garden, the nation's largest municipal rose garden, and the site of the Annual Texas Rose Festival held each October.
 The gardens are a popular destination for both local residents and for visitors, and offer a diversity of photographic opportunities.